Click here to call us +61 2 9929 0226

 What will happen immediately on commencement of these changes?

-1. From that date, a 30-day notice will be required before levy recovery proceedings can commence.
+1. From 27 October 2025, a 30-day notice will be required before levy recovery proceedings can commence.

-1. Any matters where the previously required 21-day notice had been issued before the changes kicked in would remain able to be commenced but would need to wait the 30 days.
+a.
+Any matters where the previously required 21-day notice had been issued before 27 October 2025 would remain able to be commenced but would need to wait the 30 days.

-2. Any matters commenced before the changes start after issuing a 21 day notice would be validly commenced even if they were filed after 21 days, but before 30 days had passed.
+b.
+Any matters commenced before 27 October 2025 after issuing a 21-day notice would be validly commenced even if they were filed after 21 days, but before 30 days had passed.

 This does not change the manager’s contract with the owners corporation and the levy collection fees will still be payable by the owners corporation depending on the drafting of the agreement.